solarwinds/docker-plugin-papertrail/README.md

 # docker-plugin-papertail

-This is a docker plugin for papertrail (https://papertrailapp.com) for sending and reading logs.
+This is a Docker plugin for [Papertrail](https://papertrailapp.com) for sending and reading logs.

 **What is it?**
 -----------

-This is a docker plugin for paper trail.
-Once configured, it can send docker logs to papertrail and enable reading logs through docker logs.
+Once configured, it will send your Docker logs to Papertrail, buffer logs in the event of network disconnect as well as enable reading of remote logs from Papertrail through `docker logs` CLI.

 **Why not the docker syslog driver?**
 ---------------------------------

  - This plugin adds little resilience.
-The data is persisted until it is sent to papertrail.
+The data is persisted until it is sent to Papertrail.
  - Logs can be read from papertrail using docker logs.
 It also supports docker logs follow and tail options.

 **How to use it?**